Karanam-manasa/careerconnect/README.md

 🧑‍💼 User roles: Job Seeker & Recruiter

-📝 Recruiters can post, update, and delete job listings
+📝 Recruiter can post, update, and delete job listings

 📋 Job seekers can browse, apply, and view applications

-📈 Application tracking with status updates
+📈 Application tracking

 🛠 Admin features to manage users and applications

-🎨 Frontend with HTML, CSS, JavaScript

-🌐 Backend with Node.js, Express, and MongoDB